 A mutually satisfying relationship is not easy to build, and by easy, I mean thoughtless.
 You do not build a house without a blueprint, do you?
 Yet couples enter the biggest commitment of their lives minus a blueprint.
 Wedding vows are not the same as a plan to build one's life upon.
 They are promises, but promises are not plans.
 How much better would it be if couples sat down and crafted a blueprint for their relationship?
 Do you think they might fare better through the hard times?
 Enter into long-term relationships having hammered out a blueprint first.
 Make goals, and craft agreements that both can commit to.
 Make relationship, and financial goals.
 Then both of you sign it, committing to the plan.
 When the feelings of romance fly away as they inevitably will, you have the blueprint to fall back on.
 You can point to the signed document and remind them, "That is not what we agreed to."
 You would be amazed how much more committed people will be once they have signed their name to something.

-I am not the queen of relationships; I had a tumultuous romantic life full of mistakes.
-But in hindsight I see that we were both deficient in our communications.
-And this is what it comes down to: how clearly can you communicate, and how effectively.
-We hesitate to communicate with the ones we love for a variety of reasons, but mostly we do not want to be disappointed again, and we are avoiding conflict.
-But see that in an intimate relationship, conflict is inevitable and if you don't communicate, you are inviting conflict.
-If you are willing, at least there is a chance of resolving the issue.
-Squashing down your feelings, your resentments, and your regrets never helped anybody.
 It is like sitting on a porcupine.
 You can only sit so long before it hurts too badly to sit anymore.
 Eventually the truth will come to the surface.
 So do communicate, but in such a way that you are not a bomb exploding.
 This was my issue.
-By the time I shared my feelings it came out like a firehose going off.
-You absolutely must find a way to share without blowing the other person away.
-We all could be better communicators.
-Be willing to acknowledge this and to amend your approach.
-When plans go awry in romance as they will, or when love leaves you high and dry, see that it was not all them, regardless of what they did.
-It was both of you missing the mark.
+By the time I conveyed my sentiments it burst out like a firehose going off.
+You must find a method to share without overwhelming the other person.
+We could all be better communicators.
+Be willing to admit this and change your approach.
+When romantic plans go haywire, as they always do, or when love abandons you, remember that it was not entirely their fault, no matter what they did.
+You both missed the mark.
 And if romance should give you a second chance, use your head at least as much as your heart.
-For real love is a choice as much as it is a feeling."
+True love is both a choice as well as an emotion.

 No comments: